Last Updated on September 30, 2023 by Rebecca Lake

 The “need” is usually a more expensive item but because I’m buying fewer things altogether, I can afford to spend more on it.

-Okay, so besides the holiday food I love doing all the fun holiday things.
-And one way I save money at Christmas is trying to do as much of the “fun” stuff as possible.
+I love doing all the fun holiday things.
+And one way I save money at Christmas is by trying to do as much of the “fun” stuff as possible for free.

 If you need ideas for fun holiday activities, here are a few you can steal: